-Between my 8th and 15th birthdays my whole life revolved around ballet.
+Between my eighth and 15 birthdays, my whole life revolved around ballet.
 By the time I was 14, I was taking about seven classes per week, almost exclusively on point (point shoes).
 I studied with a former principle ballet dancer from the New York City Ballet, and felt a special pride in that fact.
 My parents recognized my seriousness for this art, though didn’t hesitate on occasion to complain about the cost of the lessons, shoes, and body wear.
-They also often complained about having to drive me to and from classes five days per week, usually after work.
-My classes generally ended at about 9:15 pm each night.
-I had almost unending energy at the time.
+They also often complained about having to drive me to and from classes five days per week, mostly after work.
+My classes generally ended at about 9:15 pm each night, past their desired bedtime.
+But unlike them, I had endless energy.

 At 14 years old, my ballet instructor arranged that a couple of my ballet friends and I audition for the prestigious School of American Ballet in New York City.
 That is the ballet preparation school for the New York City Ballet Company, one of the best ballet companies in the United States.
 You can imagine my excitement!
-All I dreamed about day and night was becoming a prima ballerina, and this chance would be one step towards achieving that dream.
+All I dreamed about day and night was becoming a prima ballerina, and this would be the first major step to achieving that dream.

 The next year, at 15 years old, I made some progress, but I was still struggling with growing spurts.
 Some of my ballet friends hadn’t even gone through theirs, another was past hers.
 I remember knowing that I had not made enough progress to succeed, and I didn’t.

-After my second rejection I suggested to my parents that I would audition to a well-known ballet academy in Philadelphia.
+After my second rejection, I suggested to my parents that I would audition to a well-known ballet academy in Philadelphia.
 They flat out rejected the idea.
-In fact, they told me that even if I had been accepted into the School of American Ballet in NYC, they wouldn’t have let me go.
-So they just humored me?
-In addition, they started pressuring me to quit the ballet (or at least reduce it) and apply myself more in school.
+In fact, they told me that even if I had been accepted into the School of American Ballet, they wouldn’t have let me go.
+In addition, they started pressuring me to cut down on the ballet, and apply myself more in school.
 I became deeply resentful, and for the first time in my life I developed severe anxiety and fell into a depression.
 I was grieving the loss of my dream, and shocked by the lack of activity in my life.

-When I first developed anxiety I thought I was going to die.
+When I first developed anxiety, I thought I was going to die.
 Literally!
 I had racing heart, phantom pains in my chest and arm, and shortness of breath.
-At the time I didn’t even know what anxiety was about, so thought I was having heart problems.
+At the time, I didn’t even know what anxiety was about, so thought I was having heart problems.
 I kept it a secret until the fear grew too much.
-I told my mother about it so she sent me to my general practitioner.
-He examined me and simply stated I had anxiety.
+I told my mother about it, so she sent me to my general practitioner.
+He examined me and simply stated I had anxiety and my heart was perfectly healthy.
 It was then at 15/16 years old that my first psychotropic medication was prescribed.
-Buspar (buspirone).
-I took it for maybe a week or two and the anxiety eased, but depression still remained.
+It was Buspar (buspirone).
+I took it for maybe a week or two when the anxiety eased, but the depression remained.

-I dropped out of ballet suddenly because of the anxiety and depression, and when I quit, I quit everything about it.
-It was too devastating to have reminders.
+I dropped out of ballet suddenly because of the depression, and when I quit, I quit everything about it.
+It was too devastating to have reminders of my lost dream.
 I stopped listening to classical music.
-I fell away from ballet friends, or rather I was out of their sight and mind.
+I fell away from my ballet friends, or rather I was out of their sight and mind.
 I became isolated.
 The kids at school were not welcoming me with open arms, in fact some were even bullying me more than ever.

 I’m not sure of the length, but I believe my depression lasted at least a few months.
-I recall skipping school without telling my parents.
-Sixteen days went by without the school contacting my parents.
+I started skipping school without telling my parents.
+Sixteen school days went by before the school contacted my parents.
+Can you believe that?
 When they did, they threatened that I would flunk the grade unless I didn’t miss another day.
 My parents were furious at me, rather than concerned.
-They had planned a trip to Florida to visit my navy man brother, and the trip had to be delayed.
-So I went back to school with my head down almost the entire time.
+They had planned a trip to Florida to visit my brother who was in the navy, but the trip had to be delayed because of me.
+So I forced myself back to school with my head down almost the entire time.
 I recall sitting in the library as much as I could, hiding.
 I didn’t know what was happening to me.
-Agitation was added to the depression, as were racing thoughts.
+Agitation was added to the depression, along with racing thoughts.
 I kind of knew something was wrong with me mentally, so I sought an answer.
-Leafing through books on mental health the only illness that seemed to fit was schizophrenia, though I would later learn that that was not to be my diagnosis.
+Leafing through books on mental health, the only illness that seemed to fit was schizophrenia.
+I’m not sure why I diagnosed myself with that.
+Perhaps the racing thoughts seemed like voices?
+About 16 years later, I would later learn that I did have a mental illness, but a different one.

 I gradually became utterly distraught, hardly able to live outside my head.
-Each day I felt tortured by what was going on in my mind.
-On one particular day I was on the verge of tears, but desperately holding them back.
-Again, my mind was racing at 100 mph and the thoughts were macabre and included voices yelling nasty things at me.
+Each day, I felt tortured by what was going on in my mind.
+On one particular day, I was on the verge of tears, but desperately held them back.
+Again, my mind was racing at 100 mph, and the thoughts were macabre and included voices yelling nasty things at me.
 The school bell rang, so it was time to go to my next class.
 I somehow managed to get up, but walked only a few steps down the hall until I fell to the ground, unconscious.
-The pain and torture got to me too much.
-When I came to, it seemed like hundreds of students were looking down at me.
+The psychological pain and torture was just too much.
+When I came to, it seemed like hundreds of students were looking down at me as I was sprawled out on the floor.
 My first reaction was to cry out and scream hysterically.
 What I yelled I would rather not write here, but it was very sad and pathetic.
 Luckily a teacher finally ordered the students to go to class.
-He helped me up and to the nurse’s office.
+He helped me up, and led me to the nurse’s office.
 My mother was called to pick me up.
 This event would terrorize me for years to come.
 Even today, I still feel slightly unwell recounting it.

 I returned to school the next day.
 I had to, but the utter embarrassment and shame I cannot describe.
-I remained depressed w/mixed features and it was clear to all of my teachers that I was terribly ill.
-I remember two students coming up to me trying to be nice for a change.
-They must have felt my pain, but I didn’t like having people feeling sorry for me, so I rejected their outreach.
+I remained depressed with what I later learned were bipolar disorder mixed features, and it was clear to all of my teachers that I was terribly ill.
+I remember two former bullies coming up to me trying to be nice for a change, but I didn’t like having people feeling sorry for me.
+I rejected their outreach.